Ubisoft Anvil: History

 In 2012 an updated version was released called AnvilNext, which was developed for Assassin's Creed III and beyond, featuring a number of enhancements.
-Firstly, AnvilNext adds support for a new weather system, which allows for specific weather settings as well as an automatically cycling mode as seen in Assassin's Creed IV.
-Secondly, the renderer was rewritten for higher efficiency and support for additional post-processing techniques, enabling up to 3,000 non-playable characters to be rendered in real time (compared to the few 100s in the previous Anvil engine).
-Finally, AnvilNext adds technology from Far Cry 4 to support a more dynamic sandbox environment and new water technology, where the game world could change over time depending on player actions and progression.
-This means enemy settlements on both land and sea may appear/disappear relating to the events in the game, and water effects could be adjusted accordingly.
-More importantly, AnvilNext starting with Assassin's Creed Unity is capable of generating structures in a flexible and automatic manner while following specific design rules and templates, which reduces the amount of time and manual effort required for artists and designers to create an intricate urban environment.
+AnvilNext features global illumination and support for a new weather system, which allows for specific weather settings as well as an automatically cycling mode as seen in Assassin's Creed IV: Black Flag.
+The renderer was rewritten for higher efficiency and support for additional post-processing techniques, enabling up to 2,000 non-playable characters to be rendered in real time (compared to the few hundreds in the previous Anvil engine).
+AnvilNext adds technology from Far Cry 3 wherein loading screens have been removed when transitioning from travelling on land to navigating the seas.
+Assassin's Creed Rogue in 2014 was the last game to use AnvilNext.

+AnvilNext 2.0 made its debut in 2014 with Assassin's Creed Unity.
+AnvilNext 2.0 is capable of generating structures in a flexible and automatic manner while following specific design rules and templates, which reduces the amount of time and manual effort required for artists and designers to create an intricate urban environment.
 Specific landmarks, such as the Notre Dame de Paris, are still designed by hand but now could be rendered at an almost 1:1 ratio to its real-life counterpart.
-AnvilNext also features improved AI for non-playable characters.
+AnvilNext 2.0 also features improved AI for non-playable characters.
+The engine was rebuilt from the ground up for the game.
+After Assassin's Creed Unity was released with multiple technical issues at launch, Ubisoft made fixes and improved the engine for Assassin's Creed Syndicate.
+AnvilNext 2.0 would be further refined for Assassin's Creed Origins and Assassin's Creed Odyssey.
+Aside from the Assassin's Creed series, AnvilNext 2.0 would be used for other Ubisoft games including Tom Clancy's Rainbow Six Siege, For Honor, Tom Clancy's Ghost Recon Wildlands, and Tom Clancy's Ghost Recon Breakpoint.

+Beginning with Assassin's Creed Valhalla in 2020, the engine was rebranded as Ubisoft Anvil.
+Ubisoft Anvil would also be used for Prince of Persia: The Sands of Time Remake, Immortals Fenyx Rising, and Assassin's Creed Mirage.
+Ubisoft announced they will continue to upscale and develop the engine.
+An upgraded Anvil engine version is used for Assassin's Creed Shadows, enhancing lighting, introducing breakable props, and implementing a new seasonal system which progresses through time.